Evidence for Disorder Induced Delocalization in Graphite

 where $\langle \theta^2 \rangle$ is the variance of $\theta$.
 In low bulk-disorder samples at low temperatures, the intrinsic $\sigma_c$ is very small (strongly localized) and $\widetilde{\sigma_c}(T)$ obtains a significant component from $\sigma_{ab}$, including the (weakly) metallic temperature dependence $\sigma_{ab}(T)$, leading to a slight increase of $\rho_c(T)$ upon increasing $T$.
 At higher $T$, localization is weakened (due to phonon scattering, equivalent to increasing bulk disorder for increasing $T$), $\sigma_c$ is enhanced and becomes increasingly more dominant, leading to a decreasing $\rho_c$ above some cross-over $T$.
-For a mosaic angle of about 0.8\degree (values between 0.2\degree and 2\degree were measured, not shown), the crossover would occur around $40\,$K, in agreement with the data.
-For disordered samples, on the other hand, the intrinsic $\sigma_c$ is dominating $\widetilde{\sigma_c}(T)$ since localization is already lifted by disorder, resulting in the usual metallic temperature dependence, as seen in macroscopic NG \cite{spainbook}.
+For both HOPG and NG graphite we measure a mosaic angle between 0.2\degree and 2\degree (not shown), which is in agreement with the mixing mechanism, as a mosaic angle of about 0.8\degree corresponds to a cross-over $T$ of $\sim40\,$K. For disordered samples, on the other hand, the intrinsic $\sigma_c$ is dominating $\widetilde{\sigma_c}(T)$ since localization is already lifted by disorder, resulting in the usual metallic temperature dependence, as seen in macroscopic NG \cite{spainbook}.

+This could potentially explain the size dependence mentioned in Fig.\,\ref{stepdep}: thinner samples tend to require more exfoliation steps, therefore becoming cleaner, more localized, and obtaining a larger $\rho_c$.
+Ultimately, for sufficiently small $h$, 1D localization should break down and $\rho_c$ decrease strongly -- not visible in the present data, presumably because $h$ is still too large.
+Overall, the Raman data is consistent with the predictions of the model, namely weak disorder in all exfoliated samples.